-When you get in touch with us we'll offer you information and advice, and for those in the most need of support we can arrange to carry out an assessment.
+Whatever your reason for getting in touch, we'll offer you information and advice; for those in most need of support, we'll arrange to carry out an assessment.

-Anyone can request an assessment for themselves, or someone they know who is having difficulties.
+Anyone can ask for an assessment, either for themselves, or someone they know who may be having difficulties.

 Having an assessment